robric/wiki-contrail-controller/Kubernetes:-Implementing-Network-Policy-with-Contrail-FW-Policy.md

 This document discusses implementation of Kubernetes Network Policy in Contrail using Contrail FW Security Policy framework.

-While Kubernetes network policy can be implemented using other security objects in Contrail like Security Groups, Contrail network policies etc, the support of tags by Contrail FW Security Policy aids in the simplification and abstraction when targeting workloads.
+While Kubernetes network policy can be implemented using other security objects in Contrail like Security Groups, Contrail network policies etc, the support of tags by Contrail FW Security Policy aids in the simplification and abstraction of workloads.

 # Kubernetes Network Policy